Global Hunger and Food Security

 - Church World Service provides resources, advocacy and partners with churches in development projects and emergency assistance.
 CWS Crop Walks are opportunities for local communities to raise awareness and money for hunger programs.

 - Bread for the World conducts research and policy advocacy on food and aid, and promotes other anti-hunger programs.

 - Ecumenical Advocacy Alliance Food for Life Campaign is a global campaign to overcome hunger and to improve livelihoods in harmony with creation and social justice.
 Resources for study, worship and advocacy are available for congregational use.
 Resources that examine the important links between food security, nutrition and HIV are also highlighted.

-- Asian Rural Institute in Japan provides training for international grassroots rural leaders, including courses in organic farming and the use of appropriate technologies to promote food security.
+- Asian Rural Institute, a Global Ministries partner in Japan, provides training for international grassroots rural leaders, including courses in organic farming and the use of appropriate technologies to promote food security.

-- Amity Foundation in China promotes projects related to food and integrated community development.
+- Amity Foundation, a Global Ministries partner in China, promotes projects related to food and integrated community development.
 They include the improvement of river embankments and arable land, education about better seeds, more access to safe drinking water, and agricultural skills training for peasants.

 - Alliance for Fair Food is a network of human rights, religious, student, labor, and grassroots organizations who work in partnership with the Coalition of Immokalee Workers (CIW).